Starburst raises $100 million to take on data lake rivals

 Starburst Data has raised $100 million as the data analytics company continues to ride the surge in data lakes.
-Andreessen Horowitz led the round of funding, which also included Index Partners, Coatue, and Salesforce.com’s venture capital arm.
+Andreessen Horowitz led the round, which included Index Partners, Coatue, and Salesforce’s venture capital arm.

 The funding comes just six months after Starburst raised $42 million, bringing its total to $164 million for a valuation of $1.2 billion.
-And the latest announcement came on the same day that another data lakes company, Dremio, announced it had raised $100 million.
+And the latest announcement came on the same day another data lake company, Dremio, announced it had raised $100 million.

 So what’s this arms race all about?
-As companies grapple with growing amounts of information, data lakes allow them to pool structured and unstructured data into one spot, which then facilitates the movement and processing of that data.
+As companies grapple with growing amounts of information, data lakes allow them to pool structured and unstructured data in one spot, which then facilitates the movement and processing of that data.

-“We believe we are solving the biggest problem that the big data era couldn’t: Offering fast access to data, regardless of where it lives,” wrote Starburst CEO Justin Borgman in a blog post.
+“We believe we are solving the biggest problem that the big data era couldn’t: offering fast access to data, regardless of where it lives,” Starburst CEO Justin Borgman wrote in a blog post.

-In the case of Starburst, it’s built on Presto, an open-source project developed at Facebook.
-Indeed, 3 of Starbursts’ co-founders are from Facebook where they worked on the project.
+In the case of Starburst, it’s built on Presto, an open source project developed at Facebook.
+Indeed, three of Starbursts’ cofounders are from Facebook, where they worked on the project.

 Starburst began life as Hadapt, a startup founded by Borgman.
-Teradata acquired Hadapt in 2014 but later spun off Starburst in 2017.
+Teradata acquired Hadapt in 2014 but spun Starburst off in 2017.
 Along the way, Hadapt-Starburst shifted its focus from Hadoop to Presto.

 VentureBeatVentureBeat's mission is to be a digital townsquare for technical decision makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: